-Chemical composition of wines.
-A detailed discussion of the chemical composition of the wines of this study has been reported previously (Casassa et al. 2013b).
-Therefore, only a brief summary is given here of the chromatic composition, anthocyanins, polymeric pigments, iron-reactive phenolics and flavonols, and proanthocyanidin composition with the reported proportion of skin- and seed-derived tannins for the individual Cabernet Sauvignon wines (n = 16).
-In terms of chromatic differences, the control wines had generally lower lightness values (L) than their EM counterparts (Table 2).
-With regard to the effect of RDI, the 25% ET_c treatment produced wines with overall higher saturation (C), hue (H), and yellow component (b) values than the other RDI treatments.
-In terms of phenolic parameters, anthocyanins were generally higher in control wines (with the sole exception of the 25/100% ET_c control and EM treatments), whereas ironreactive phenolics were consistently higher in the EM wines (Table 3).
-The RDI treatment applied at 25% ET_c resulted in an increase in wine anthocyanins and small polymeric pigments.
-Protein-precipitable tannins, flavan-3-ols, and oligomeric proanthocyanidins were generally higher in EM wines (Table 4).
-The proportion of skin- and seed-derived tannins affected by the RDI and skin contact treatments showed an unclear trend in the one-way ANOVA, likely due to the rather small sample size and thus insufficient statistical power.
-However, in an earlier study, a two-way ANOVA captured a significant effect of the skin contact treatment with an overall proportion of 55% of seed-derived tannins in control wines versus 73% of seed-derived tannins in EM wines (Casassa et al. 2013b).
-Once again, the effect of the RDI treatment on protein-precipitable tannins and proanthocyanidin composition was less evident than the effect of the skin contact treatment.
+189 summary is given here of chromatic composition, anthocyanins, polymeric pigments, iron 190 reactive phenolics and flavonols, and proanthocyanidin composition with the reported proportion 191 of skin- and seed-derived tannins for the individual Cabernet Sauvignon wines (n = 16).
+In terms 192 of chromatic differences, the control wines had generally lower lightness values (L) than their 193 EM counterparts (Table 2).
+With regard to the effect of RDI, the 25% ET_c treatment produced 194 wines with overall higher saturation (C^) , hue (H^) , and yellow component (b^) values than the 195 other RDI treatments.
+In terms of phenolic parameters, anthocyanins were generally higher in 196 control wines (with the sole exception of the 25/100% ET_c control and EM treatments), whereas 197 iron-reactive phenolics were consistently higher in the EM wines (Table 3).
+The 25% ET_c RDI 198 treatment resulted in an increase in wine anthocyanins and small polymeric pigments but the 199 effect was less clear-cut for the remaining phenolics and the other RDI treatments.
+Protein-200 precipitable tanning and oligometric proanthocyaniding were higher in EM wines, whereas flavan-201 3-ols were higher in the EM wines of the 25/100% ET_c and 25% ET_c control treatments.
+The 202 proportion of skin- and seed-derived tannins affected by the RDI and skin contact treatments 203 showed an unclear trend in the one-way ANOVA analysis, likely due to the rather small sample 204 size and thus insufficient statistical power.
+However, in an earlier study, a two-way ANOVA 205 captured a significant effect of the skin contact treatment with an overall proportion of 55% of 206 seed-derived tannins in control wines versus 73% of seed-derived tannins in EM wines (Casassa 207 et al. 2013b).
+Once again, the effect of the RDI treatment on protein-precipitable tannins and 208 proanthocyanidin composition was less evident than the effect of the skin contact treatment.

-Descriptive analysis.
-The main goal of this study was to assess the sensory impact of extended maceration applied to Cabernet Sauvignon grapes produced using four different RDI protocols.
+209 Descriptive analysis.
+The main goal of this study was to assess the sensory impact of 210 extended maceration applied to Cabernet Sauvignon grapes produced using four different RDI 211 protocols.
 To that end, a descriptive analysis with a trained panel was conducted to determine specific sensory effects of both the maceration and the RDI treatments.
 Potential synergistic or antagonistic sensory effects of extended maceration on the fruit of the different RDI treatments were also explored.
 A fixed-effect two-way ANOVA with interaction was performed on the sensory data (Table 5).
 The RDI treatment influenced the sensory profile of the wines, with particular impact on color, taste (bitterness), and mouthfeel (astringency) components.
-However, the effect of the maceration treatment prevailed in all the sensory attributes, a trend also previously reported for the wine chemical composition.
+However, the effect of the maceration treatment prevailed in all the sensory attributes, a trend also previously reported for wine chemical composition.